Japoelho/Minimum/README.md

 # Minimum
-A collection of utils and tools for easier development.
+A collection of utils and tools for easier and faster development of my daily work.

 - Connection

 Contains a basic connection management class.
-Mostly used for DataAccess.
+Connection Factory, connection services, etc

 - DataAccess

-Contains a basic ORM implementation.
+An object relational mapping.
+Supports some custom queries for reports (in progress as I find more needs), custom mapping for your conventions, and creates a basic SCRUD from your classes.
+Has a default mapper that uses [Attribute] annotations.
-Currently only T-SQL query (although incomplete) is implemented.
+Currently only supports T-SQL syntax.

 - FileFormats

-Nothing yet.
-Will contain classes for easy manipulation of common file types (.doc, .xls, .pdf).
+Still in progress.
+Will use OpenXml and iTextSharp for manipulation of common file types as .doc, .xls and .pdf.

 - Loaders

-Various converters and loaders.
-Currently it converts from base64strings to Image types and WSQ, JSONs and XML serializers.
+Converters, loaders and a serializator.

 - Proxy

-Contains a proxy implementation.
-Useful for injecting code, used by DataAccess for lazy loading.
+Ready to use proxy on your classes, intercept any virtual method/property with any custom function.
+Needs more work to permanently save the interceptor functions, and to save dynamic libraries of the proxies for faster loads on release versions.

 - Text